 SPRAY FOR FRESHNESS

-If you want to give your bag the ultimate TLC, as soon as you return from a trip, hang it up and spray it lightly with Febreze inside and out (or use a similar product like an enzyme spray or anti-allergy spray).
-This will kill off any pollen or mold spores, and give it a fresh smell for your next use.
+If you want to give your bag the ultimate TLC, hang it up as soon as you return from a trip and spray it lightly – inside and out – with Febreze (or an enzyme spray or anti-allergy spray).
+This will kill off any pollen or mold spores and give it a fresh smell for your next use.

 It makes sense to carry your bag in a stuff sack while in transport, but once you get where you’re going, pull it out immediately, give it a fluff, and let it regain it’s loft.
-Leaving your bag compressed for long periods of time can damage the down feathers, causing your bag to loose loft and warmth.
+Leaving your bag compressed for long periods of time can damage the down feathers or synthetic fill, causing your bag to loose loft and warmth.

-On the trail, we often carry our sleeping bags in waterproof stuff sacks when it’s raining, and we may even use a waterproof compression stuff sack to keep bulk to a minimum.
+On the trail, we often carry our sleeping bags in waterproof stuff sacks (or waterproof compression stuff sack) when it’s raining.
 Dry bags are a worthy investment for trips where you’re likely to encounter rain.
-Keeping your sleeping bag dry should always be a top priority for comfort and safety, but keeping your bag dry will also help extend the life of your equipment.
+Keeping your sleeping bag dry should always be a top priority for comfort and safety -and to extend its life.

 CLEAN YOURSELF UP